Babička’s Svíčková (Beef with Vegetable Cream Sauce)

 • Celeriac can come in a wide variety of sizes.
 The one we got was roughly bigger than a baseball: 370g before peeling and 300g after peeling which came up to about 3 cups once grated.

-• 2 medium sized parsnips (~3 cups), grated
+• 2 medium sized parsnips (~3 cups), peeled and grated

-• 3 large carrots (~3 cups), grated
+• 3 large carrots (~3 cups), peeled and grated

 • 4 cups (1 litre) beef stock